• Form

 ii.
 You may and should confer with us at any time you feel it is appropriate to do so.

 c.
 You must hire lawyers experienced in class action litigation.
 Your lawyers have national experience in class actions.
-We will select co-counsel and local counsel who will have sufficient experience to satisfy the Court.
+We will select co-counsel and local counsel, when necessary, who will have sufficient experience to satisfy the Court.

 4. Notice to the Class.
 You may be responsible for providing notice to the class, depending on whether the federal rules or the judge requires such notice.
 We will undertake this task on your behalf and be responsible for all costs.
-Notice is usually accomplished by mail to identifiable class members and publishing the notice in a newspaper.
+Notice is usually accomplished by mail or email to identifiable class members and publishing the notice in a newspaper or on a website.

 5. Time Commitments.
 You will be expected to make certain time commitments to the case.
 These typically include making yourself available for regular meetings and conference calls with the attorneys and with other potential class members.
 If a case is filed, you will probably be deposed, and you will have to spend several days preparing for and attending the deposition.
 If a case is filed you will have to spend time answering written questions, with the help of your attorneys, and gathering up any documents you may have that are related to the case.
 If a case is filed or if there is a class settlement, you may have to appear in court from time to time.